 Belo Reports 4Q and 2008 Loss

-Pure-play TV group Belo reported a net loss of nearly $386 million on revenues of nearly $199 million for the quarter ending Dec.
-31. Both were off from the same period one year earlier, when Belo (NYSE: BLC) lost $333 million on revenues of nearly $218 million.
+The pure-play TV group in Dallas, reported a net loss of nearly $386 million on revenues of nearly $199 million for the quarter ending Dec.
+31. Both were down from the same period one year earlier, when Belo (NYSE: BLC) posted a loss of $333 million on revenues of nearly $218 million.

 For the full year, Belo revenues were nearly $733.5 million, down from nearly $777 million in 2007.
 Full year net loss was $333 million compared to almost $263 million the year before.

-"Increases in retransmission and Internet revenues were not enough to offset the overall soft advertising conditions Belo experienced during the year," said Belo chief Dunia Shive.
-"The company responded with a number of expense reduction initiatives in 2008, including the freezing of open positions companywide, staff reductions in certain markets and other cost-saving measures."
+“Total revenue declined 5.6 percent as strong political revenues and double-digit increases in retransmission and Internet revenues were not enough to offset the overall soft advertising conditions Belo experienced during the year,” said Belo chief Dunia Shive.
+“The company responded with a number of expense reduction initiatives in 2008, including the freezing of open positions companywide, staff reductions in certain markets and other cost-saving measures.
+These expense initiatives led to a 4.1 percent reduction in combined station and corporate operating costs in 2008.”

 Belo’s total debt was more than $1 billion and its leverage ratio 4.4x as of Dec.
 31. Total assets were pegged at more than $2 billion.
 Leverage is expected to increase in ’09 as Belo works to amend its credit facility expiring in June 2011, Shive said.